Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Changes related to weight loss itself and hormonal shifts: fatigue, changes in energy, menstrual changes (in women).

-Complete Side Effect Profile: TRIUMPH-4 Phase 3 Data
+Complete Side Effect Profile: TRIUMPH-4 & TRIUMPH-1 Data

 Gastrointestinal Side Effects (12mg Dose)